 Announcing Project Redirect

-Project Redirect is a diversion program scheduled to begin in December 2022.
-It will be offered to women (generally first-time nonviolent offenders) by the judge and/or Public Defender’s Office as an alternative to incarceration.
+Project Redirect is a diversion program which began in December 2022 and is now continuing into 2023 with plans of expansion.
+It is offered to women (generally first-time nonviolent offenders) by the judge and/or Public Defender’s Office as an alternative to incarceration.

 - Identify symptoms of trauma that led to poor choices and behaviors including substance abuse.